KorenLeslieCohen/jcrew-summer-hackathon/README.md

 Some browsers, such as Firefox, do not recognize certain JavaScript functions and will not load.
 Please use this app on CHROME ONLY.

 Site takes several seconds to load due to the scraping.
-Ideally, a chron job would be used to seed the database, but this app was built in less than one day so there was no time.
+Ideally, a chron job would be used to seed a database, but this app was built in less than one day so there was no time.

-Needs media queries.
+Needs media queries and additional styling.

 ## Author